 Nate Powell is a New York Times best-selling graphic novelist born in Little Rock, Arkansas in 1978.
-He began self-publishing at age 14, and graduated from the School of Visual Arts in 2000.
-His work includes the critically acclaimed Any Empire, Swallow Me Whole (winner of the Eisner Award and Ignatz Award, finalist for the LA Times Book Prize), The Year of the Beasts, The Silence of Our Friends, and Sounds of Your Name.
+He began self-publishing at age 14, and graduated from School of Visual Arts in 2000.

-From 1999 to 2009, Nate worked full-time supporting adults with developmental disabilities.
-He managed DIY punk record label Harlan Records for 16 years, and has performed in the bands Universe, Divorce Chord, Soophie Nun Squad, Wait, and Boomfancy.
+From 1999 to 2009, Powell provided full-time support for adults with developmental disabilities alongside his cartooning efforts.
+He managed underground record label Harlan Records for 16 years, and performed in punk bands Soophie Nun Squad and Universe.
 He lives in Bloomington, Indiana.

 Available again for a short time: the exclusive HARDCOVER edition of March: Book One!